prajo31/RatioGenAi/README.md

 This is a second, separate AI exercise — additive, doesn't touch anything else in the app.
 The Summary Dashboard's "AI Interpretation" feature (above) hands the AI ratios the app already calculated and asks it to comment on them.
-The new **🧪 AI Calc Challenge** tab instead tests whether the AI can calculate — and even research — the ratios itself, across two rounds per company.
+The new **AI Calc Challenge** tab instead tests whether the AI can calculate — and even research — the ratios itself, across two rounds per company.